-These four industrial workers wear factory coats over street clothes which enables them to wear just about any clothing since it is protected by the jackets.
+The industrial workers wear factory coats over street clothes, which enables them to wear just about any clothing, as it is protected by the jackets.
 In any dirty occupation, coats are normally supplied by the employer.

 Clean and Neat Manufacturing Business Attire

-Here's a great example of appropriate clothing in an industrial field.
-These workers wear clothing typical for any manufacturing work environment.
+The workers exemplify appropriate clothing in an industrial field.
+They wear clothing typical for any manufacturing work environment.
 The clothing is casual yet clean and mended.

 The goal in an industrial or manufacturing work environment is to have workers wear casual, comfortable clothing they don't mind getting dirty.
 This is not an environment for business-casual-dress.

 Keeping Warm During Cold Weather

-Additionally, cargo-type khaki jackets still look professional and provide warmth during colder weather.
-With necessary safety accessories such as a fluorescent vest and hard hats, these employees are ready to work and look positive and professional, as well.
+Additionally, cargo-type khaki jackets still look professional and provide warmth during cold weather.
+With necessary safety accessories, such as a fluorescent vest and hard hats, these employees are ready to work and look positive and professional, as well.

-This worker looks great in a casual button-down shirt and jeans.
+This worker is suitably dressed in a casual button-down shirt and jeans.
 Her clothes are appropriate for business attire in her work environment.

 Comfort and Flexibility